vipul79321/CP_Codes/OOP/oop_intro_gfg.md

     2. Make a class *Final*, which is **Friend class** of *MakeFinal* and **virtually inherits** *MakeFinal*.
     3. Now *Final* cant be inherited, because on inheriting, the child class will directly call constructor of *MakeFinal*, and since friendship is not inherited.
 It will give an error.

+## Note ##
+Inlining of friend function is still not clear. need to research more.